 Preventative measures are best at controlling true bugs.
 Keeping the garden clean from debris should be enough to help prevent any infestations from these bugs.
 Handpicking adults off the flowers and dropping them into a jar of soapy water is also a suitable control method.

-If your sunflowers centers have webs and frass, you may have sunflower moths.
-The adults of this pest are a gray month that lays its eggs in the florets that make up the sunflowers head.
+If your sunflower centers have webs and frass, you may have sunflower moths.
+The adults of this pest are a gray month that lays its eggs in the florets that make up the sunflower head.